Daninet/mtxt/README.md

 - Sends a control change. `<controller>` identifies the parameter.
 - `<value>` is `[0.0..1.0]`.
 Uses default `ch` unless overridden.
 - Uses global transition defaults unless overridden inline.
 - Optional `note` to apply CC to a specific note.
-In case note is specified, it applies to that note only.
+If a note is specified, it applies to that note only.
-- When note is not specified, it applies to all notes within a channel.
+- When a note is not specified, it applies to all notes within a channel.
 - Arbitrary string keys can be used for custom parameters (e.g., `cc my_param 0.5`).

 #### Standard CC Names